headlinesquare/headlinesquare-home/my-hugo-blog/content/posts/20250509_conservative.md

 ### 1.3 Cabinet & Personnel Decisions

 President Trump has appointed Judge Jeanine Pirro as interim U.S. Attorney for Washington D.C., leading to her departure from Fox News's "The Five" [1].
 Trump has reportedly fired the Librarian of Congress, prompting strong criticism from Democratic officials who characterized the action as "a disgrace" [2].
-Pete Hegseth has issued orders establishing a deadline for certain service members to leave the military, stating they are "out at the DOD" [3].
+Pete Hegseth has issued orders establishing a deadline for transgender service members to leave the military, stating they are "out at the DOD" [3].

 References:
 [1] Trump taps Fox News' Judge Jeanine Pirro as interim US Attorney in DC, 'The Five' co-host exits network, https://www.foxnews.com/media/trump-taps-fox-news-judge-jeanine-pirro-interim-us-attorney-d-c-the-five-co-host-exits-network